Frequently Asked Questions

 In addition to excellent classroom management and quality educational instruction, the tutor will provide a weekly assignment sheet outlining required work (this is posted on our website weekly).
 S/he will also provide an email contact and will respond to communications within 24 hours.
-(Unless extenuating circumstances prevents this, such as illness, a death in the family, unexpected travels, computer issues, etc.) If contact is not made in a timely manner, an email to the campus administrator and/or director (who may be able to answer your question) is appropriate.
+(Unless extenuating circumstances prevent this, such as illness, a death in the family, unexpected travels, computer issues, etc.) If contact is not made in a timely manner, an email to the campus administrator and/or director (who may be able to answer your question) is appropriate.
 Tutors will also provide quarterly evaluation, in the form of final grades in our online grade-book based on classwork, tests, and participation.

 This varies greatly by grade, ability, and family structure.
 Veritas is only as good as the diligent home school family!
 Students in K-4th grade should expect only a few hours of parent-led instructional time, while upper grades (5th-12th) will spend several more hours.
 Our program is academically challenging to most students.
 We endeavor to find the appropriate workload for each grade.
 New students may struggle initially to complete work, but with perseverance students usually gain the self-discipline and familiarity with the program to complete work in an average school day (5 to 7 hours for upper school students.)
 Good communication with instructors regarding workload is encouraged to aid the incoming family find an appropriate balance.

-The workload at Veritas is age appropriate and typical for each age group.
+The workload at Veritas is age-appropriate and typical for each age group.
 Students are expected to complete work unless there is a special circumstance that prevents completion.
 Parents should communicate with the teacher when this happens.
 A note written on the assignment sheet is usually all that is necessary.
-We recognize the parent is the ultimate authority regarding completion of assignments, however we must also realize that tasks are given for necessary academic mastery at each level.
+We recognize the parent is the ultimate authority regarding the completion of assignments, however we must also realize that tasks are given for necessary academic mastery at each level.
 This level of accountability helps students prepare for their future job-related tasks by developing a good work ethic and provides positive structure for parents to follow.